 Advanced Transportation will build upon the skills gained from Intro to Transportation to further understanding of gasoline, diesel, alternative fuels, and electric engines.
 Students will engage in diagnosis and basics of repair/reconditioning of components such as large engine cylinder heads, valve train components, and engine blocks.
 Students will utilize and further develop precision measurement and torque skills.
-Students will earn a certificate in Battery Starting and Charging through The National Coalition of Certification Centers (NC3)
+Students will earn an industry certification in Torque Applications & Procedures through The National Coalition of Certification Centers (NC3)